 The notes, painfully sought at first go, were still beautiful.
 I always loved its plaintive arpeggios and its dramatic thundering energy.
 It’s intense.
 It’s poetic.
 It’s a passionate piece, a work of contrasts.
 It always spoke to me.
 It expressed something that was inside of me.

 Ever hear Freddie Mercury sing “Barcelona” with Spanish opera star Montserrat Caballe?

 To me, the music of Queen and Freddie Mercury is all about the celebration of life.
 And life to the edge of experience.
-I feel Beethoven was the same, an artist who was a force of nature, with a vision of freedom.
-So was Freddie.
-He gave everything.
+I feel Beethoven was the same, an artist who was a force of nature.
+Chinese rock star concert pianist Lang Lang loved Beethoven’s “exciting rhythms, the explosion of his lyrical sounds, the sweep of his imagination, and the beauty of his musical voice, big and grand and never afraid.”
+(That actually describes Lang Lang himself.
+Ever see him play?)
+And Freddie, too.
+When he performed, he gave everything.
 It all echoed something in me.
 Both Albumblatt and Freddie.